 - If the dog has a chew toy, then threw that in there.
 Most likely your dog will retrieve it and come out.
 There is no need to praise your dog when coming out.
 Remember to keep your praise for going in.

 - When you feel that your pup is not afraid of the cage, slowly close the door when they are busy with their chew toy or consuming the snack that you placed in there earlier.
 You can even feed them a small snack for them to consume inside the crate.

 - Open the cage to assure the pup that it is not a doggy jail and that they go in and out as they please.

 - Repeat these steps over and over until your pup goes in their own their own.

-Zak George also has a book that goes over these steps in more detail called “Dog Training Revolution.”
+Zak George also has a book that goes over these steps in more detail called “Dog Training Revolution.” (paid link)

 Need to know How to Stop Puppy from Crying in Crate?
 Click here to learn more.